-7. The university may notify affiliated regional or national offices of Registered Student Organizations or official university groups of hazing allegations or investigations.

-8. Responsibility for any violations of this policy may be attributed to the perpetrators, the Registered Student Organization, or the official university group.
+- 7. The university may notify affiliated regional or national offices of Registered Student Organizations or official - 8.
+Responsibility for any violations of this policy may be attributed to the perpetrators, the Registered Student Organization, or the official university group.

 REPORTING HAZING